ShuuheiAlb/fitness-food-on-a-budget/README.md

 ## Tools Used

+- Python with native libraries (or "close to native" libraries)
+- d3.js for visualisation (previously: Streamlit)
 - Insomnia (API testing)
 - VS Code Notebook
 - pipreqs (dependency management)

 ## Inspiration

 This project was inspired by Jeremy Ethier's video on budget-friendly healthy eating:[watch here](https://www.youtube.com/watch?v=PXub4lr-9J8).

 ## Disclaimer

 This project is intended for personal and educational purposes only.
 I take no liability for any consequences arising from the use of this project, nor am I affiliated with any of the mentioned companies.

 ---